TheGoodlike13/liberty_or_death/README.md

 offer advice on how to run it on a VM.
 That sounds good enough.

 As an aside, my download hard-drive (so, the hard-drive where downloads go by default) is getting quite full.
-All those backup youtube videos downloaded with [youtube-dl](https://github.com/yt-dlp/yt-dlp) are starting to take a toll, if you catch my meaning.
+All those videos downloaded with [youtube-dl](https://github.com/yt-dlp/yt-dlp) are starting to take a toll, if you catch my meaning.
 Thankfully it's just about enough to fit the latest Ubuntu ISO.
 Hurray!